-[Editor’s note: “Machine Learning Breakthroughs Have Sparked the AI Revolution” was previously published in February 2022.
-It has since been updated to include the most relevant information available.]
+Editor’s note: “How AI Went From Joke to Ubiquity in 70 Years” was previously published in January 2023.
+It has since been updated to include the most relevant information available.

 It’s October 1950.
 Alan Turing, the genius who cracked the Enigma code and helped end World War II, has just introduced a novel concept.